Russia travel guide

 Health examinations

 If you’re in Russia for more than 90 days, you must have a regular comprehensive health examination.
-This applies to foreigners who are:
+This applies to foreign nationals who are:

 The examination includes tests for sexually transmitted infections and chest X-rays.
 You will have to submit fingerprints and other biometric data.

-People working or on highly qualified specialist visas must complete the initial health check within 30 days from when you arrive in Russia.
+If you are working or on a highly qualified specialist visa, you must complete the first health check within 30 days of arrival in Russia.

-People visiting, and in any other categories, must complete the health checks within 90 days.
+If you’re visiting, or in any other category, you must complete the first health check within 90 days of arrival.

 Check with your employers and the Ministry of the Interior for the latest requirements.